Renpona/pegginglin/README.md

-# Peglin Core
+# Pegginglin - Buttplug.io mod for Peglin

-This is a core plugin for Peglin.
-It is always included as a dependency in Thunderstore, so it should be kept as small as possible.
+This is a simple BepInEx mod for Peglin with the following features:

-Currently all it does is set a flag to let the base game know that there are mods enabled.
+- Runs vibrator for 100ms whenever a peg is hit